YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario06/README.md

 #########################################################################################
-# SCENARIO 6: Protect you app with the Astra connector (Tech Preview)
+# SCENARIO 6: Protect you app with the Astra connector manually (Tech Preview)
 #########################################################################################

 Astra 24.02 released the Astra Connector which allows you to manage your applications declaratively.